lynix27/modmail-bot/README.md

 pip install aiomysql cryptography discord.py jishaku python-dotenv -y
 ```

 You also need to set up a MySQL database server in order for the bot to work on multiple servers.
 If you already have a MySQL database server, put the credentials (`HOST`, `USER`, `PASSWORD` and `DB`) in a `.env` file.
 You also have to add a `TOKEN` variable that contains your bot's token.
 You can create a bot [here](https://discord.com/developers/applications).
-Head over to the "Bot" section and reset you token to get one.
+Head over to the "Bot" section and reset your token to get one.
 This is an example of how the file can look like:
 ```
 TOKEN = ...